 Tom joined Brett Wilson in May 2017 from Schillings International LLP.

 Tom has acted for claimants in a wide range of media and commercial litigation disputes.
 He has been involved with a number of important recent cases in the High Court.
-Tom’s litigation experience enables him to run cases efficiently from the outset, focusing on how to achieve a client’s objectives at the lowest possible cost.
+Tom’s litigation experience enables him to run cases efficiently from the outset, focusing on how to achieve a client’s objectives in the most cost-effective way.

 Tom’s recent work has included: